benwtks/conf-talks/README.md

 # conf-talks
-A collection of conference talks (and some workshops from Treehouse)
+A collection of conference talks

 ---